-Enrolment for EU students and equivalent
+Enrolment for European students and equivalent

-The procedures described here apply only to these categories of international students:
+They apply only to these categories of international students:

-• Citizens from European Union Member States;
+• citizens from European Union Member States;

-• foreigners already officially residing in Italy as expressly indicated in Art.
-39, comma 5, of Legislative Decree 286 of 25 July, 1998.
+• foreigners already officially residing in Italy (Art.
+39, comma 5, of Legislative Decree 286 of 25 July 1998).

 Double - Joint degree programme applicants should contact jointdegree@unive.it for more information about enrolment procedures.